 Employing what she calls ‘Jungian Action Research’, Dr Gordillo began using these tools with her young students and clients.
 She again received excellent feedback and results.

 Toula also conducted PhD psychology research regarding ways technology can help young people become more resilient.
 One of the key messages from her qualitative research was that young people use stories and images (online and offline) to cope with their problems.
-Over 65% of the respondents’ described using stories and images were mythic fantasy or science fiction.
+In fact, 79% of the respondents’ described using stories and images to cope (most of the fiction they view/read was either fantasy or science fiction).

 Based on her results and with a continued desire to develop methods to improve youth resilience, Toula enrolled in a Doctor of Creative Arts (Creative Writing).
 Here, she began researching creative ways in which stories could be written to deliver helpful mental health messages to young people.